SystemsApproach/tcpcc/design.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The final implementation choice we draw attention to is somewhat
 subtle.
-The challenge is for the the end-host, based on feedback and
+The challenge is for the end-host, based on feedback and
 observations, to compute how much capacity is available in the
-network, and throttle its sending rate accordingly.
+network, and adjust its sending rate accordingly.
 There are two
 general strategies for doing this: an aggressive approach that
-purposely sends packet at a rate that causes packet loss and then
+purposely sends packets at a rate that causes packet loss and then
 responds to it, and a conservative approach that tries to detect the
 onset of queue build-up and slow down before they actually overflow.
 We refer to the mechanisms of the first type as *control-based*, and